ecabanasv/ci-project-three/README.md

 # 3. Technologies Used
   [Go to the top](#table-of-contents)

-* [python](https://www.python.org/) is the programming language used for develop the questionary.
+* [Python](https://www.python.org/) is the programming language used for develop the questionary.
+* [Google Cloud Console](https://console.cloud.google.com) is used for connect to the APIs of Google Drive and Google Sheet.
 * [Balsamiq](https://balsamiq.com/) used for creating wireframes in Desktop and Mobile versions.
 * [Chrome](https://www.google.com/intl/en_uk/chrome/) used for debugging and test the website.
 * [Firefox Developer Edition](https://www.mozilla.org/es-ES/firefox/developer/) used for debugging and testing the website.